ordina-jworks/ordina-jworks.github.io/_posts/2019-08-13-Using-Lets-Encrypt-Certificates-In-Java.md

 You can now load the keystore at location `/tmp/mydomain.be.keystore` in your Java application.

 > Please note that you not only need to create a keystore with your own certificates, but also a truststore with the trusted third-party certificates.
-The approach is exactly the same however.
+However, the approach is exactly the same.

 ## Using keystores and truststores in a Java application